dantheman213/opus-server/README.md

 ## What you get

-* HTTP API for your private music collection
+* Manage your private music collection through an easy-to-use API
 * Import music from your favorite services like YouTube and Spotify
 * Import music from your hard drive
-* Manage your music through an easy-to-use API
 * Turnkey and trivial setup by using Docker and Compose

 ## Prerequisites